What is it?

 The Pupil Premium is government money designed to help disadvantaged children and young people do well in school.

-How much Pupil Premium money is allocated to Telford Langley School get?
+How much Pupil Premium money does the school get?

 We used the Pupil Premium to meet the outcomes within the school Pupil Premium Plan: